Bill Vinovich: Officiating career

 Vinovich was the referee of Super Bowl XLIX, played on February 1, 2015, at the University of Phoenix Stadium in Glendale, Arizona.
 Before that, he was the alternate referee of Super Bowl XLVII, which was played in New Orleans on February 3, 2013.
 In addition, Vinovich has officiated nine other post-season games (listed here by NFL season): three conference championship games (2002 AFC, 2015 NFC, and 2018 NFC), four divisional playoff games (2003 NFC, 2012 AFC, 2014 AFC, and 2017 NFC), and two wild card playoff games (2006 AFC and 2013 NFC).

 Vinovich was the referee for the 2018 NFC Championship Game, in which the lack of a penalty called on a controversial play late in the fourth quarter became the most discussed part of the game.
+Because of the alleged no-call, which may have denied the New Orleans Saints a trip to the Super Bowl, a petition was filed to fire Vinovich and his officiating crew.
+The petition collected nearly 150,000 signatures, but no action was taken by the NFL.

 On January 15, 2020, Vinovich was announced as the referee for Super Bowl LIV, which took place on February 2, 2020.

+In a 2022 Week 15 game between the Miami Dolphins and Buffalo Bills, in Buffalo, the Bills fans in attendance threw snowballs onto the field, aiming for Dolphins players and staff.
+Vinovich stopped play and announced that "We've just been informed that if a snowball hits someone, it'll be a 15-yard penalty against Buffalo."
+However, no such penalty or rule exists, and Vinovich had simply made it up on the spot.

-Two years later, on January 25, 2022, the NFL named him as the alternate referee for Super Bowl LVI.
+On January 25, 2022, the NFL named him as the alternate referee for Super Bowl LVI.
 He and his officiating crew joined the main officiating crew headed by main referee Ronald Torbert.